-Non-executive Director (Appointed: 6 June 2017; Resigned as Independent Non-executive Chairperson on 16 September 2020)
+Non-executive Director (Appointed: 6 June 2017; Repositioned as Independent Non-executive Chairperson on 16 September 2020)

-Sindi is currently the Chairperson of African Women Chartered Accountants (AWCA) Investment Holding Company and the Chairperson of the Advanced Group of Companies.
-She is the founder member and former President of the African Women of Chartered Accountants.
-Her other board positions include that of a non-executive director for MTN Group Limited, Bidvest Ltd and Sun International Limited.
+Sindi is currently the Managing Partner of AIH Capital and Chairperson of African Women Chartered Accountants (AWCA) Investment Holding Company.
+She is the co-founder member and former President of the African Women of Chartered Accountants.
+Her other board positions include that of a non-executive director for MTN Group Limited, Bidvest Limited and Sun International Limited.

 Sindi is a Chartered Accountant by profession with experience in financial management, auditing and governance in both the public and private sector.
-She is a renowned leader and champion in growth and development of young women
+She is a renowned leader and champion in growth and development of young women.

-Edward Pitsi (39)
+Edward Pitsi (41)